tecarlsson/docker-ubuntu-14-04-java8/README.md

-# docker-ubuntu-14-04-java8
+# docker-yocto-builder

-A adhoc Docker container for building our code with yocto.
+A adhoc Docker container for building our yocto project.

+## Run image
-docker run -it -v /path/to/yocto/:/yocto tecarlsson/docker-ubuntu-14-04-java8 image-to-build
+docker run -it -v /path/to/yocto/:/yocto tecarlsson/docker-yocto-builder image-to-build

+Optional mount a folder or volume to /home/builder/.m2/repo where maven repository is located if provided settings.xml is used.

 ## Installed dependencies
 - Java JDK 8